cyruz-git/SuperSynchronizer/README.md

 ### License

-*SuperSynchronizer* is released under the terms of the [GNU General Public License](http://www.gnu.org/licenses/).
+*SuperSynchronizer* is released under the terms of the [GNU Lesser General Public License](http://www.gnu.org/licenses/).

 ### Contact